sassoftware/vscode-sas-extension/README.md

 ### Color Themes

-You can choose among theree different color themes that control the color of the application and syntax elements.
+You can choose among three SAS-related color themes that control the color of the application and syntax elements.
 The SAS Light, SAS Dark and SAS High Contrast options mirror the themes available in SAS Studio.

 To specify the color theme: